kris-dev-hub/globallinks/README.md

 Replace CC-MAIN-2021-04 with your chosen archive name and 20210115134101 with the segment name.

-Distributing links data into tree directory structure to be able to build API on top of it.
+Distributing backlinks data into tree directory structure to be able to build API on top of it.

 ```sh
 go run cmd/storelinks/main.go data/links/compact_0.txt.gz data/linkdb